PARC/ai-ethics/Committee-Guidelines.md

 ## Social impact

+AI is increasingly becoming a more prominent part of many aspects of our lives, including decision-making processes that could alter the course of it.
+Succesful technologies aim to not make the possible social impact an afterthought or taxation on a project but actively think how to prevent harm while the system is being developed.

 ### AI decisions that could bias or alter societal norms

 - Are there particular groups which may be advantaged or disadvantaged, in the context in which you are deploying,